ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 # Test Problem Analysis and Progress

 ## Problem Description
-After implementing the initial fixes, we are still facing a test failure in the `test_system_message` test within `tests/contract/test_claude_api_contract.py`.
-The test is failing because the response doesn't start with 'Hark!' as expected.
+After implementing the initial fixes, we are still facing three test failures in `tests/contract/test_claude_api_contract.py`:

+1. `test_create_message`: The response doesn't start with 'Hello!' as expected.
+2. `test_model_selection`: The response doesn't start with 'Hello!' as expected.
+3. `test_system_message`: The response doesn't start with 'Hark!' as expected.

 ## Hypotheses (Ranked by Likelihood)

-1. System Message Handling in MockClaudeClient (Highest Likelihood)
+1. MockClaudeClient Implementation Issue (Highest Likelihood)
-   - The `MockClaudeClient` class may not be correctly handling system messages, particularly for Shakespearean language.
+   - The `MockClaudeClient` class may not be correctly implementing the expected behavior for different models and system messages.
-   - Validation: Review and update the system message handling in the `_generate_response` method of `MockClaudeClient`.
+   - Validation: Review and update the `_generate_response` method in MockClaudeClient to handle different scenarios correctly.
    - Status: To be investigated and implemented.

 2. Test Case Mismatch (Medium Likelihood)
-   - The test case for system messages might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.
+   - The test cases might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.
-   - Validation: Review and update the `test_system_message` test case to ensure it matches the expected behavior.
+   - Validation: Review and update test cases to match the expected behavior of the MockClaudeClient and Claude API.
    - Status: To be investigated if Hypothesis 1 doesn't fully resolve the issue.

 3. Pact Contract Definition Issue (Low Likelihood)
-   - The Pact contract definition for system messages might not accurately represent the expected Claude API behavior.
+   - The Pact contract definitions might not accurately represent the expected Claude API behavior.
-   - Validation: Review Pact contract definitions for system messages and ensure they match the latest Claude API documentation.
+   - Validation: Review Pact contract definitions and ensure they match the latest Claude API documentation.
    - Status: To be investigated if other hypotheses don't fully resolve the issue.

-4. Logging Inadequacy (New Hypothesis, Medium Likelihood)
+4. Logging Inadequacy (Medium Likelihood)
-   - The current logging might not provide enough information to diagnose the issue with system message handling.
+   - The current logging might not provide enough information to diagnose the issues with response generation.
-   - Validation: Enhance logging in MockClaudeClient, particularly for system message processing.
+   - Validation: Enhance logging in MockClaudeClient, particularly for response generation and model selection.
    - Status: To be implemented alongside Hypothesis 1.

-## Implemented Changes

-1. MockClaudeClient Improvements
-   - Updated the `_generate_response` method to handle different models (Haiku, Sonnet, Opus) with appropriate response lengths.
-   - Improved the default response generation to start with "Hello!" for general queries.

-2. Logging Enhancement
-   - Added more detailed logging in MockClaudeClient, particularly in the `_generate_response` method.
-   - Implemented logging for model selection.

 ## Next Steps

-1. Implement System Message Handling Improvements
+1. Implement MockClaudeClient Improvements
-   - Update the `_generate_response` method in MockClaudeClient to correctly handle system messages, especially for Shakespearean language.
+   - Update the `_generate_response` method to handle different models (Haiku, Sonnet, Opus) with appropriate response formats.
+   - Enhance the system message handling, especially for Shakespearean language.
+   - Improve the default response generation to start with "Hello!" for general queries.

+2. Enhance Logging
+   - Add more detailed logging in MockClaudeClient, particularly in the `_generate_response` method.
-   - Enhance logging for system message processing to aid in debugging.
+   - Implement logging for model selection and system message handling.

-2. Re-run Tests
+3. Re-run Tests
-   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the remaining issue.
+   - Execute the tests in `tests/contract/test_claude_api_contract.py` to verify if the implemented changes resolve the issues.
    - Analyze the test results and identify any remaining issues.

-3. Test Case Review
+4. Test Case Review
-   - If necessary, review and update the `test_system_message` test case to ensure it aligns with the expected behavior of the updated `MockClaudeClient`.
+   - If necessary, review and update test cases to ensure they align with the expected behavior of the updated MockClaudeClient.

-4. Pact Contract Review
+5. Pact Contract Review
-   - If issues persist, review the Pact contract definitions for system messages to ensure they accurately represent the expected Claude API behavior.
+   - If issues persist, review the Pact contract definitions to ensure they accurately represent the expected Claude API behavior.

-We will proceed with implementing the system message handling improvements and enhanced logging, then re-run the tests to verify the changes.
+We will proceed with implementing the MockClaudeClient improvements and enhanced logging, then re-run the tests to verify the changes.
 # Test Problem Analysis and Progress

 ## Problem Description